chandanravi54/life-skills-track/technical-communication.md

 ## Elasticsearch

-Elasticsearch is also another distributed and open-source analysis
-and search tool which was developed using the Lucene library.
-It was
-designed for Scalability, security, and easy management.
+Elasticsearch is also another distributed and open-source analysis and search tool which was developed using the Lucene library.
+It was designed for Scalability, security, and easy management.
 Using its query language that indexes structural and non-structural, and time-based data, provides rapid search and powerful analysis capabilities.

 Technical Specifications of Elasticsearch
 Elasticsearch is a document-based tool.
-Each entry in Elasticsearch
-is a structured JSON document.
-In other words, each data sent to
-elasticsearch for indexing is a JSON document.
+Each entry in Elasticsearch is a structured JSON document.
+In other words, each data sent to elasticsearch for indexing is a JSON document.
 It is necessary to know some basic concepts to understand the structure of Elasticsearch.
 These are as follows:

 Index: An index is like a database in a relational database.
-Each
-The elastic search index is a structured JSON document.
+Each elastic search index is a structured JSON document.
 Type: A type is like a table in a relational database.
-Elasticsearch
-indexes can include more than one type.
+Elasticsearch indexes can include more than one type.
-Mapping: This is managing how the data transferred
-types on indexes should be handled.
-It is equal to the identification of
-data type (string, integer, double, boolean) before adding the data
-in the traditional databases.
-Elasticsearch automatically realizes
-mapping based on the data, however, this can also be done
+Mapping: This is managing how the data transferred types on indexes should be handled.
+It is equal to the identification of data type (string, integer, double, boolean) before adding the data in the traditional databases.
+Elasticsearch automatically realizes mapping based on the data, however, this can also be done manually.
-manually.
-Shard/Sharding: It is the horizontal distribution of data to other
-machines on the network in database technologies.
-Thanks to
-sharding technology, data can be divided into pieces based on the
+Shard/Sharding: It is the horizontal distribution of data to other machines on the network in database technologies.
+Thanks to sharding technology, data can be divided into pieces based on the
 existing physical facilities.
-Elasticsearch divides indexes into 5
-shards by default to store them.
+Elasticsearch divides indexes into 5 shards by default to store them.
 ElasticSearch can be extended with near real-time search.
 One of its main features is multi-tenancy.
 The main feature list includes:

 - Distributed search